Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* In the case of float type arrays, the allowed data types are byte, short, char, int, long, float.
+* In the case of *float type arrays*, the allowed data types are *byte, short, char, int, long, float*.
 ### Case 2
-* In the case of object type array, as array elements we can provide either declared type objects or its child class objects.
+* In the case of *object type array*, as array elements we can provide *either declared type objects or its child class objects*.
 ```java
 public class Temp {
     public static void main(String[] args) {